CyberDragonWizard/BookShelf/README.md

 - Find and use external api
 - Create a search bar that hits external api
 - Display search results on the body of the page
-- Allow user to add search results to favorite bar
 - Create a description button the displays the description of the book from api
 - Professionaly style with CSS
 - Create animations for the interactive elements of the webpage